 The Papal Gardens include the Bernini Gardens, with evergreen plants, terraces, and beautiful fountains; as well as the Belvedere Gardens, which offer beautiful views throughout and along whose right-hand side there’s the ancient cryptoporticus built by Emperor Domitian to provide shade during his walks.

 During WWII the latter was used to provide shelter to families escaping Nazi persecution: as this was Vatican territory, the German Army could not enter.

 Finally, the Pope’s Farm, located inside the Pontifical Villas of Castel Gandolfo, are used to produce fresh milk, eggs, cheese, yogurt used by the Vatican, as well as an array of vegetables.
 It’s a proper family-run farm where you can spot sheep, cows, donkeys and chickens too.

-Practical information for visiting the Papal Palace of Castel Gandolfo
+Practical guide for visiting Castel Gandolfo Papal Palace

 The Papal Palace is open Monday to Friday from 9:00 am to 1:00 pm and on Saturdays from 9:00 am to 4:30 pm.

 Admission is €11 and tickets can be bought on the official website of the Vatican, here.